Tokyo’s 1964 Olympics echo through the city’s 2020 games

 The stadium’s sweeping roof is anchored to earth by steel cables, like a suspension bridge, and mixes the modern with traditional forms found in Japanese temples and shrines.

-Lambiasi, who teaches design at Shibaura University and the Japan campus of Temple University, called the stadium “the pinnacle of modern architecture.”
+Lambiasi, who teaches design at Shibaura University and the Japan campus of Temple University, described the stadium as “the pinnacle of modern architecture.”

 He minced few words when talking about its importance and that of its designer, Tange, whose tools were slide rules and his imagination.